 Name or company name of related director or representative Name or company name of related significant shareholder Company name of the group company of the significant shareholder Description of relationship / post Mr. Gabriel Escarrer Juliá Tulipa Inversiones 2018, S.A.
-N/A Mr. Gabriel Escarrer Juliá is the Founder of Meliá Group and also holds control of the company Tulipa Inversiones 2018, S.A.
+N/A Mr. Gabriel Escarrer Juliá is the Founder of Meliá Group, Honorary Chairman of the Board, and also holds control of the company Tulipa Inversiones 2018, S.A.
 Mr. Alfredo Pastor Bodmer Hoteles Mallorquines Asociados, S.L.
+N/A Mr. Alfredo Pastor Bodmer was appointed as Proprietary Director in 2023 at the request of the company Hoteles Mallorquines Asociados, S.L., after having held the position of natural person representative of the company Hoteles Mallorquines Asociados, S.L.

-N/A Prior to his appointment as natural person representative, Mr. Alfredo Pastor Bodmer was External Independent Director and, subsequently, after 12 years, "Other" External Director.
-Mr. Jose María Vázquez-Pena Pérez Hoteles Mallorquines Agrupados S.L.
-N/A Mr. Jose María Vázquez- Pena Pérez is natural person representative of the proprietary director Hoteles Mallorquines Agrupados, S.L.
+Mr. Jose María Vázquez-Pena Pérez Hoteles Mallorquines Agrupados, S.L.
+N/A Mr. Jose María Vázquez- Pena Pérez is natural person representative of the Proprietary Director Hoteles Mallorquines Agrupados, S.L.
 Mr. Luis María Díaz de Bustamante y Terminel Hoteles Mallorquines Consolidados, S.L.
-N/A Mr. Luis María Díaz de Bustamante y Terminel was appointed to represent the significant shareholder Hoteles
+N/A Mr. Luis María Díaz de Bustamante y Terminel was appointed as Proprietary Director at request of the significant shareholder Hoteles Mallorquines Consolidados, S.L., and previously he was an External Independent Director for almost 12 years.